MQ-software-carpentry/statistics-with-r/_episodes/06-bayesian-statistics.md

 ~~~
 {: .language-r}

-The output is quite different to the traditional ANOVA, but it’s not too bad once you understand what you’re looking for.
-Let’s take a look:
+The output is quite different to the traditional ANOVA, but itâ€™s not too bad once you understand what youâ€™re looking for.
+Letâ€™s take a look:

 ~~~